tokend/knowledge-base/tech/operations/requests/create_issuance.md

 # Issuance Request

-> TODO: threshold

 This operation creates new `issuance request`.

 > *Note*: source account must be the owner of the asset to create issuance request.
-* If source has not provided any tasks, tasks will be taken from the 'KeyValue' table by key '`issuance_tasks:%asset code%'` (e.g. `issuance_tasks:BTC`);
-* If tasks bitmask equals `0`, issuance request will be auto-reviewed, else - just created;
-* If the amount for issuance is insufficient or issuance requires manual review, etc., the corresponding flag will be set to `allTasks`, see [Possible allTasks flags](##possible-alltasks-flags);

 ## Source account details